- Designed: 2014

 The superimposition of the parallel semi-transparent surfaces helps with achieving different gradients and opacities.
-One can compare this operation to the act of drawing on top of the existing environment by simple technics of hatching, erasing, tracing, mimicking, and framing.
-For instance, through framing multiple elements in the environment, that travel from near and far, become part of the project: Marmara sea, Blue Mosque, Hagia Sophia, the high-rises on the European side, the horizon, the sky, the port, and the pier are juxtaposed in a wunderkammeric space where play is celebrated and our hylomorphic thought is challenged.
+One can compare this operation to the act of drawing on top of the existing scenery by simple technics of hatching, erasing, tracing, mimicking, and framing.
+For instance, through framing multiple elements in the environment, that travel from near and far, they become part of the project: Marmara sea, Blue Mosque, Hagia Sophia, the high-rises on the European side, the horizon, the sky, the port, and the pier are juxtaposed in a wunderkammeric space where play is celebrated and our hylomorphic thought is challenged.
 Through such forms of play, the space activates imagination.

 One important aspect of the design is playing with the natural forces such as water and wind.
-The ground level is slightly elevated (21 cm) from the regular water level and it has the same level as the high tide.
+The ground level is slightly elevated (21 cm) from the regular water level and it has the same level as Bosphorus' high tide.
 So during the high tide most of the spaces become wet except for the concrete islands, one zone along the northern axis, and spaces on upper levels which are accessible through ladders.
 Even during the low tide, there is a layer of water on top of the foundation.
 The ecosystems that emerge are seen through the meshed flooring.
 The zigzag form of the building and its foundation controls the speed of water.
 In the indents of the zigzag form where the speed is lower, Bosphorus can be transformed to a swimming/fishing pool.
 The hanging columns that move with the forces of water and wind make random musical compositions and celebrate the indeterminacy caused by this natural force.

 Hidden spaces, labyrinth like organization and weaved resilient hanging zones add to the play-ground qualities of the project.
 The logic of the structure is the logic of load bearing walls which are constructed through layering of the surfaces: the more the layers the higher the load bearing qualities.